Alina-Daniela/Manual_testing_portofolio_09-/README.md

 ## 1.9 Exit criteria definited
 • Deadlines meet and budget diminish
 • Execution of all test cases
-• all the defects or bugs are corrected and closed
+• all the important defects or bugs are corrected and closed
-• No high priority or severity or critical bug has been left out